Dr Anastasios Gaitanidis

-I have purposefully reduced my regular fee (from £70 to £50) and I am wiling to offer low rates (between £15 and £30) to clients who have lost their jobs and/or experienced financial difficulties due to the current crisis.
+I am wiling to offer lower rates to clients who have lost their jobs and/or experienced financial difficulties due to the current crisis.
 I believe that it is my ethical responsibility to make therapy affordable to anyone who needs it in this extremely physically and mentally distressing time.

 Central to my therapeutic perspective is the belief that my clients need to experience their growing sense of self in a facilitating environment which promotes their psychological well-being.

 For this reason, I want my clients to feel safe, valued and accepted.
-I also approach their problems, anxieties and fears in an empathic, concerned and genuine way that is non-judgmental.
+I also approach their problems, anxieties and fears in an empathic, concerned and genuine way that is non-judgemental.

 I use the rich symbolic language of different psychoanalytic models to explore the effects that my clients' past and present traumas, losses and relational difficulties have on their psychological development.